kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I'm worried they're going to steal my X account name, so I take steps to protect it.

 !!! warning "Acting in ignorance"
-    - I've no idea they have had full access to my online activity, and all my devices, and have been watching every thing I do in my apartment via spy-cams since I moved in.
+    - I've no idea they have had full access to my online activity, and all my devices, and have been watching everything I do in my apartment via spy-cams since I moved in.
     - I've no idea I've been hacked for over 20 years by North London criminal gangs working closely with the porn-gangs of Dénia.
     - I'm doing the best I can with the information I have at this time, which is not much.